 Ever fascinated by the concept of contributing to the urban conversation, Amalya’s creative practice has most recently manifested in the form of a physical storefront, Lagoon.
 Located in Brooklyn, NY, here live creation simultaneously communicates the production cycle of a garment, while naturally fostering a like minded dialogue welcoming the curious.
 Part studio, part independent design boutique visitors are invited to explore their personal styles, place a custom order and inquire about the unique story behind each object.

-Amalya Meira is currently showing her weaving collection Etrusia in Tempest Gallery’s DAISIES group show.
+Amalya Meira currently has original works available for sale at a number of boutiques internationally.
+This past summer a she presented sculptural works as part of Woven Riot’s innaugural show, Tempest Gallery’s DAISIES & 334 Broome Gallery’s HOSONO ISLAND.
 Recently she debuted collaborative film Moss World, presented Tidepool, a new collection in Reworked Runway interactive showcase, and created custom crochet works for the A24 film Materialists.
-Amalya has shown works as Fabscrap New York Featured Designer, at NYFW, Paris Fashion Week, Miami Art Basel and has works currently stocked in stores throughout New York, Guadalajara and Mexico City.
+Amalya has shown works as Fabscrap New York Featured Designer, at NYFW, Paris Fashion Week, Miami Art Basel.
 Amalya holds degrees from Central St. Martins, Parsons and Eugene Lang.